 - Our brain maps are referenced against the Thatcher Data Base (National Institute of Health), largest most advanced data base instrument of its kind.

 We invite you to explore this website to learn more, or give us a call today!

 Analogous to the way that Physical Therapy helps a person gain strength, flexibility, and range of motion, neurofeedback allows a person to gain mastery over anxiety, focus, concentration, and relaxation.
 It also creates flexibility in the mind.
 Cognitive flexibility is as important as physical flexibility.
 We think of neurofeedback as Physical Therapy for the brain.
 We employ qEEG (quantitative electroencephalogram) and EEG biofeedback (also called neurofeedback or neurotherapy) to train individuals to alter their brainwaves.

 To accomplish this, we first create a brain map (qEEG) — a picture of the activity in a person’s brain before training.
-This is done by attaching ...more
+This is done ...more

-The neuroAgility staff offer expertise in qEEG and Neurofeedback, Individual and Family Cognitive Behavioral Therapy, Mindfulness Based Stress Reduction (MBSR), Psychotherapy, Sport Psychology, and Clinical Psychiatry referrals if warranted.
+The neuroAgility staff offer expertise in qEEG and Neurofeedback (Traditional and LORETA) integrated with a performance, wellness, and Mindfulness Based Stress Reduction (MBSR) approach.
+Psychotherapy, Sport Psychology, and Clinical Psychiatry referrals if warranted.
 We offer state-of-the-art training that is respectful and non-stigmatizing; we build on your strengths leading to a sense of self-mastery.

 Raise your virtual hand if you’re currently procrastinating on a project.
 Or if your leg is tap, tap, tapping under your desk.
 Or if you can’t seem to read through an entire paragraph without your eyes prematurely darting to the end.
 Or—and this is a big one—if you don’t trust yourself to get ...more

 October 4th, 2021 - By